iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

     return torch.stack(output, dim=1)
 ```

-In this implementation I didn't use any in-place operations for speedup since it would break the differentiability of the function.
+In this implementation, I didn't use any in-place operations for speedup since it would break the differentiability of the function.
-This naive implementation is not very efficient since `torch.addmv` and `torch.cat` are called at each time step, and usually the audio signal is hundreds of thousands of samples long, creating a lot of function call overhead.
+This naive implementation is not very efficient, as `torch.addmv` and `torch.cat` are called at each time step.
+Typically, the audio signal is hundreds of thousands of samples long, resulting in a significant amount of function call overhead.
-For details please refer to my [tutorial on differentiable IIR filters](https://intro2ddsp.github.io/filters/iir_torch.html) at ISMIR 2023.
+For details, please take a look at my [tutorial on differentiable IIR filters](https://intro2ddsp.github.io/filters/iir_torch.html) at ISMIR 2023.

 Notice that I used `torch.jit.script` to compile the function for some slight speedup.
-I tried the newer compilation feature `torch.compile` but it didn't work.
+I tried the newer compilation feature `torch.compile`, but it didn't work.
-The compilation just hangs forever I don't know why...
+The compilation hangs forever, I don't know why...
-Personally I never found `torch.compile` to be useful in my research projects, and `torch.jit.*` has proven to be way more reliable.
+I never found `torch.compile` to be useful in my research projects, and `torch.jit.*` has proven to be way more reliable.

-Let's benchmark the speed of it on my Ubuntu with an Intel i7-7700K.
+Let's benchmark its speed on my Ubuntu with an Intel i7-7700K.
-We'll use a batch size of 8, a signal length of 16384, and \\(M=2\\), which is a common setting for audio processing.
+We'll use a batch size of 8, a signal length of 16384, and \\(M=2\\), which is a reasonable setting for audio processing.

 ```python
 from torch.utils.benchmark import Timer